jhwhenry/cpd/ImagesMirroring_WxO_5.2.0.1.md

 ### 3.4 Mirror the images to the private container registry

-- Mirror the images without specifying the image group
+- Mirror the WxO images

 <br>